GhostVaibhav/Algorithms/README.md

-# Algorithms
+# Algorithms and Data Structures
-A collection of some common algorithms implemented in C++
+A collection of some common algorithms and data structures implemented in C++